muhammad-fiaz/mightybrowser/README.md

 # Contact

-For more information about Flarez Chat, you can reach out to the author:
+For more information about Mighty Browser, you can reach out to the author:

 👤 **Muhammad Fiaz**
 - GitHub: [muhammad-fiaz](https://github.com/muhammad-fiaz)